Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 Delete a tenant in management.

-This method will lift down the database.
+This method will migrate down the database.

 **Usage**